Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: CMM Field Operational System

-\subsubsection{Cloud Communication}
+\subsection{Cloud Communication}

-As shown in Fig~\ref{fig:CMM_OBU}, onboard units (OBUs) retrieve traffic perception data from the cloud server and GPS location data from a GPS receiver.
-Then the onboard unit reconstructs the traffic conditions based on the multi-source data and displays it on the graphical user interface (GUI) in real time (the update frequency is 3-4 Hz on average).
-In our field implementation, a Samsung Galaxy Tab A7 tablet serves as an OBU, running a designed application to retrieve data from the GPS receiver and display the reconstructed object-level traffic information on the GUI.
-We adopt a NETGEAR AirCard 770S mobile hotspot which is equipped with a 4G/LTE sim card and can provide V2C communication between the cloud server and the onboard unit.
+As shown in Fig.~\ref{fig:CMM_OBU}, the onboard unit (OBU) retrieves traffic perception data from the cloud server and GPS location data from a GPS receiver.
+Then the onboard unit reconstructs the traffic conditions based on the multi-source data and displays it on the graphical user interface (GUI) in real-time (the update frequency is 3-4 Hz on average).
+In our field implementation, a Samsung Galaxy Tab A7 tablet serves as an OBU, running a designed application to retrieve data from the GPS receiver and displaying the reconstructed object-level traffic information on the GUI.
+We adopt a NETGEAR AirCard 770S mobile hotspot which is equipped with a 4G/LTE sim card and can provide Vehicle-to-Cloud (V2C) communication between the cloud server and OBU.
 To have accurate GPS measurements, we utilize a C102-F9R U-Blox unit with an embedded Inertial Measurement Unit (IMU) which provides an 8Hz update frequency on the GPS location and heading.